Why CCUS?

 It helps achieve climate goals.

-Decarbonizing power generation is crucial to achieving net-zero emissions, and CCUS plays an important role in two key ways.
+CCUS plays an important role in two key ways.

-It's safe.
+It's proven.

-Geological storage of CO2 uses the same forces and processes that have trapped oil, gas (including naturally occurring CO2) and other hydrocarbons in the Earth’s subsurface for millions of years.
 According to the IPCC, CO2 retained in appropriately selected and managed geological reservoirs is very likely to exceed 99% over 100 years and is likely to exceed 99% over 1,000 years.

 It helps the economy.

-CCUS is a critical component in the cost-effective production of low-carbon hydrogen, which may be an essential energy source for residential heating and flexible power generation in the energy transition.
+CCUS is a critical component in the production of low-carbon hydrogen, which may be an essential energy source for residential heating and flexible power generation in the energy transition.

 The IPCC found it would be 138% more expensive to reach global climate goals without the deployment of CCUS, on average across the models examined.